tamiratB/pyESA/README.md

 *Next steps:*

 3. Activate your pycpt conda environment (e.g., `conda activate pycpt-2.8.2`)
-4. Run the Jupyter Notebook (e.g., `jupyter-notebook`) and select "Restart & Clear Output".
+4. Run the Jupyter Notebook (e.g., `jupyter-notebook`) and open your `pycpt-operational.ipynb` notebook.
+5. Perform a fresh start by selecting "Restart & Clear Output" or restarting the Jupyter kernel to incorporate the changes from step 2.
-4. Define the path to your regional shapefiles (refer to the update in `exampleNotebooks/pycpt-operational.ipynb` given in this github).
+4. Define the path to your regional shapefiles (refer to the update in `exampleNotebooks/pycpt-operational.ipynb` given in this github repository).
 5. Run all cells in `pycpt-operational.ipynb`.

 Enjoy!